Viking and Ranger Valiant Modulation modifications

 There are two basic systems that use efficiency modulation, grid modulation and linear amplifiers.
-When we vary current in a device, we normally do not have a square law power response.
+A linear amplifier or grid modulated stage has constant anode voltage.
+Just as changes in anode voltage from modulation do not change current linearly, changes in drive level can only change anode current.
+When we vary current in a device without a corresponding change in voltage, we normally do not have a square law power response.
 With fixed coupling to the load, if we match at full peak power, lower drive levels cause a reduction in efficiency.
 This is because, unlike with plate modulation, anode supply voltage does not vary.
 With a conventional deep class-C triode with plate modulation, the output device acts presents a constant time-averaged resistance to the modulator.
 If the modulator doubles anode voltage, anode current also doubles.
 Since anode voltage and anode current changes in the same proportion, they maintain the same ratio.
 Anode impedance is E/I, and if the ratio remain constant the anode RF impedance also remains constant.
 The output device sees the same match (or mismatch) at zero modulation as the output device sees at modulation positive peaks or modulation negative peaks, and with the same conduction angle efficiency remains the same.

 Screen modulation, control grid modulation, or linear amplifiers all have a constant anode or collector voltage.
 This means output device impedance, or E/I of the output device, varies over the audio cycle.
 The device has highest current on modulation positive peaks, and lowest current on modulation negative peaks.
 This means the mismatch between the output device and the load varies over the modulation cycle.
 The normal tuning procedure is to match the output device at maximum positive modulation peak.
 As the modulation positive peak is reduced the output device has a higher impedance, and this mismatches the device to the tank.
 The result is a reduction in efficiency as the system moves below the peak positive modulation level, reaching minimum efficiency at maximum negative peak.